robipozzi/robipozzi-kafkastream-temperatures/README.md

 }
 ```

-The *mapValues()* method, by its nature, creates a new stream, holding new record stream data with the re-mapped message.
+The *mapValues()* method, by its nature, creates a new stream, holding new record stream data with the transformed message.

 Now that we have a new stream, named *temperatures*, where temperature data flow, we will apply some further transformations on it to calculate the average
 temperature over a 1-minute time window, as it can be seen in code snippet below: